-2.3 Precipitation Intensity
+2.3 Precipitation intensity

 In soil erosion and runoff modeling, precipitation intensity is a critical factor (Pruski and Nearing, 2002; Nearing et al., 2005).
-The two parameters related to precipitation intensity, MX.5P and TimePk (refer to Table 2 for definitions), require data with high frequency measurements such that hyetographs for a single precipitation event may be resolved.
+The two parameters related to precipitation intensity, MX.5P and TimePk (refer to Table 2 for definitions), require data with high-frequency measurements such that hyetographs for a single precipitation event may be resolved.
 Since GHCN-Daily did not have adequate temporal resolution, MX.5P was estimated from the daily data using a temporal downscaling model, and TimePk was assumed to follow representative TimePk values for given Köppen-Geiger climate classifications.
-The development of these procedures is discussed in Fullhart et al. (2020a) and Fullhart et al. (2020b).
-High resolution data needed for these procedures came from the Automated Surface Observing System (ASOS) maintained by NOAA with stations distributed across the United States and its territories (Doesken et al., 2002).
+The development of these procedures is discussed in Fullhart et al. (2020b, 2021).
+High-resolution data needed for these procedures came from the Automated Surface Observing System (ASOS) maintained by NOAA with stations distributed across the United States and its territories (Doesken et al., 2002).